-ADGM Registration Authority publishes new Administrative Regulations
+ADGM Registration Authority publishes new administrative regulations

-Abu Dhabi, UAE: The ADGM Registration Authority (“RA”) has published the Administrative Regulations 2025 (the “Admin Regulations”) and consequential amendments to the relevant commercial legislation.
+ABU DHABI: The ADGM Registration Authority (RA) has published the Administrative Regulations 2025 (Admin Regulations) and consequential amendments to the relevant commercial legislation.

 The Admin Regulations, together with the enhancements to the commercial legislation, provide a clear and properly calibrated root-and-branch solution which enhances the RA’s statutory framework concerning contraventions, sanctions and enforcement procedures, which improves and simplifies the previous framework and promotes consistency across the existing ADGM commercial legislation.